Didomi - Developers documentation

 notice.clickagree

-Triggered when the user clicks on the Agree and close button of a consent notice.
+Triggered when the user has clicked on the Agree and close button of a consent notice.

 Listener parameters